tomahg/Gulla.Episerver.SqlStudio/README.md

 ## Usage
 This addon will let you query the database directly from the Optimizely/Episerver user interface.
 The result set can be exported to Excel, CSV or PDF.

-Enter your query and execute it with the execute button, just like in Microsoft SQL Management Studio.
+Enter your query and execute it with the execute button - or hit F5, just like in Microsoft SQL Management Studio.

 ![Addon gui](img/gui.png)